Psychomotor Vigilance Test (PVT)

 Psychological domains

-- Sustained Attention: Ability to quickly adapt one's thoughts and behavior to current demands
+- Sustained Attention: Ability to maintain focus and quickly adapt one's thoughts and behavior to current demands

 Main Performance Metrics